cloudera/hue/CONTRIBUTING.md

 # Getting Started

 1. Have a look at [how to build Hue](https://github.com/cloudera/hue#getting-started).
-2. High level [Roadmap](/docs/ROADMAP.md) and list of [Easy bugs](https://issues.cloudera.org/secure/IssueNavigator.jspa?mode=hide&requestId=10431).
+2. High level [Roadmap](/docs/ROADMAP.md).
 Updating a small piece if [documentation](https://docs.gethue.com) is also a quick way to get familiar.
 3. [JIRA](https://issues.cloudera.org/browse/HUE) is the bug tracking system as well as [Github issues](https://github.com/cloudera/hue/issues).

 Here are some example of changes: